Anne Aslett

 What does a typical day look like for you?

-My role covers all the digital aspects of the Foundation so I could be updating our website with the latest grant information and case studies, creating and scheduling social media posts that tell our story or planning our next email communications.
+My role covers all the digital aspects of the Foundation so I could be updating our website new content on our portfolio areas, news or events; creating and scheduling social media posts that tell our story; or planning our next email communications.

 If you could have one superpower, what would it be?